Prograto/shell-scripts-on-Unix/README.md

 The script uses curl to silently download (-s) the AMFI data file.

-It then pipes (|) the data to awk, which splits each line by semicolons (-F';').
+It then pipes (|) the data to awk, which splits each line using semicolons (-F';').

-Only lines starting with a numeric Scheme Code are valid data rows.
+Only lines starting with a numeric Scheme Code are valid NAV records.

-From those rows, the 4th field ($4) is the Scheme Name and the 5th field ($5) is the NAV.
+The 4th field ($4) contains the Scheme Name, and the 5th field ($5) contains the NAV (Net Asset Value).

 The result is printed as SchemeName<TAB>NAV and saved to nav.tsv.

-💡 Bonus Thought: Should This Be Stored in JSON?
+💬 Why JSON Might Be Better

-While TSV is lightweight and easy to parse with command-line tools, JSON would be more suitable for structured and API-based use cases.
+Although TSV is easy for quick command-line parsing, JSON offers richer structure and is more suitable for data exchange or APIs.

 Format	Pros	Cons
-TSV	Simple, fast to process with awk, cut, grep	No field names, poor for nested data JSON	Structured, API-friendly, supports metadata	Slightly larger, less readable in terminal
+TSV	Simple, fast, human-readable	Lacks structure and field names JSON	Structured, API-friendly, supports metadata	Larger, less readable in terminal Example JSON structure (same data in JSON)

-👉 Ideally, AMFI could offer both TSV (for humans) and JSON (for systems).
+[
+  {
+    "scheme": "Aditya Birla Sun Life Banking & PSU Debt Fund - Direct - IDCW", "nav": 109.8609
+  },
+  {
+    "scheme": "Axis Banking & PSU Debt Fund - Direct Plan - Growth Option", "nav": 2785.0785
+  }
+]

-🔄 Optional – Convert TSV to JSON
+🔄 Optional – Convert TSV to JSON (Bonus)

-If you wish to convert your nav.tsv into JSON (one-liner in Git Bash):
+If you want to convert your nav.tsv file into JSON directly in Git Bash, run:

-awk -F'\t' 'BEGIN{print "["} {printf "%s{\"scheme\":\"%s\",\"nav\":%s}", (NR==1?"":","), gensub(/"/,"\\\"","g",$1), $2} END{print "]"}' nav.tsv > nav.json
+awk -F'\t' 'BEGIN{print "["} {
+  printf "%s{\"scheme\":\"%s\",\"nav\":%s}", (NR==1?"":","), gensub(/"/,"\\\"","g",$1), $2
+} END{print "]"}' nav.tsv > nav.json

+This will create a nav.json file in the same folder.

-✅ Expected Files After Running extract_nav.sh   # The shell script nav.tsv          # Extracted data (tab-separated)
+✅ Expected Files After Execution extract_nav.sh   # Shell script
-README.md        # This documentation
+nav.tsv          # Extracted Scheme Name and NAV data README.md        # Documentation

 👨‍💻 Author